rilrom/rileypearce.me/README.md

 ## Project Status

 This project is currently in development.
-About and projects pages coming soon.
+Projects page coming soon.

 ## Running locally